gvwilson/thirdbit/_posts/2006/2006-12-05-show-me-the-data.md

 date: 2006-12-05 10:13:57
 year: 2006
 ---
-Having written several articles about how <a href="http://www.drproject.org">DrProject</a> works, I figured it was time to talk about how its database is organized.
+Having written several articles about how DrProject works, I figured it was time to talk about how its database is organized.
 Of course, that meant figuring it out myself, which took some digging: I eventually dumped the <a href="http://www.postgresql.org">PostgreSQL</a> schema and started doodling.
 The result is cleaner than I expected, though there are a few fields whose purpose I still don't understand:

 <img border="0" id="image742" alt="DrProject Database Schema" src="{{'/files/2006/12/drp-erd.png' | relative_url}}" />